 Bundala National Park is a wetland site that provides refuge to around 197 species of resident and migratory birds, diverse plant species and various other animals.
 Aside from birds, you can find elephants, crocodiles, water buffaloes, deers, monkeys, squirrels, dragonflies and a lot more.
 It is located in Hambantota district, at the southeastern section of Sri Lanka.

-Covering an area of 6,216 hectares, the Bundala Biosphere Reserve was declared as a Ramsar site in May 1991 by the Ramsar Convention on Wetlands.
+The Ramsar Convention on Wetlands declared Bundala Biosphere Reserve as a Ramsar site in May 1991.
 Ramsar Convention is an intergovernmental treaty that seeks to promote conservation of wetlands and their resources through national action and international cooperation.

 Why the concern for wetlands?
-Living beings should be thanking wetlands for nurturing biodiversity, providing habitat for wildlife and migratory birds, flood protection, filtration of pollutants from surface water and providing productive food supply to rivers.
-It absorbs wastes, that’s why wetlands are called the earth’s kidney.
+Living beings should be thanking wetlands for nurturing biodiversity.
+Wetlands provide habitat for wildlife and migratory birds.
+Likewise, they aid in flood protection, filtration of pollutants from surface water and provide productive food supply to rivers.
+It absorbs wastes, that's why wetlands are called the earth's kidney.

-The national park is also called Bundala Biosphere Reserve after it has been declared as such by UNESCO in 2005.
+The national park is also called Bundala Biosphere Reserve after UNESCO's declaration in 2005.
 Based on information from UNESCO, Bundala Biosphere Reserve includes four brackish lagoons, fringed by narrow strips of marshland.
 Bundala National Park is relatively smaller in area compared with other national parks in Sri Lanka.
 Even so, the concentration of biodiversity in such a small area makes Bundala National Park Safari a special activity packed with wildlife sightings.

 Bundala National Park Safari Experience

 We were up early and ready to go at 5:00 AM from our hotel in Tissamaharama (also known as Tissa) for our Bundala National Park Safari.
+Our hotel gladly prepared for us our packed breakfast in Hello Kitty lunch boxes.
 The park opens at 6:00 AM and we had more than enough time to reach Bundala (~30 to 40 minutes).
-We brought with us our breakfast in Hello Kitty lunch boxes which our hotel prepared for us upon our request.

-We met with Vidupa of Nature Odyssey, our naturalist guide, and Viraj, our safari jeep driver, near the park entrance.
+Vidupa of Nature Odyssey, our naturalist guide, and Viraj, our safari jeep driver met us near the park entrance.
 We were still on our way to the park’s ticket office when Vidupa already signaled Viraj to stop as he pointed us a common kingfisher.
 We stopped about 2 or three more times before reaching the official park entrance to view other bird species and a crocodile.